ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 Note that japanese involves no dictionary at all, so it can be listed without compromising the 3-language limit.

-Words in different languages in the real world are listed in separate dictionaries by language (with some foreign words listed also in a language's dictionary as imported).
-Aside from that reason, words are segregated by language because the parts of speech data may vary as may its meanings (concept sets it belongs to, etc). and facts (which depend on words) may be language specific.
-One cannot have a fact consisting of words from different languages.
-All words must come from the same language or from universal language.

-Words that ChatScript depends upon, like "member" and "is" are part of the universal language, visible no matter what language you are currently in.
+Some spellings exist in multiple languages, typically with different meanings and different pos-taggings and facts.
+This is not a problem when languages are all independent.
+Each language has its own copy of the word with its own pos tags, facts, etc.

+A problem arises when fact data you want needs to be replicated for every language.
+An iPhone is a model of Apple's smartphones, in all languages.
+It is wasteful to replicate all these words and facts in every language.
+The solution is to declare some words and some facts as UNIVERSAL, visible no matter which language you are currently talking in.

+Universal words always have D->internalBits & UNIVERSAL_WORD on.
+Normally when all languages are loaded, their words are not yet universal, so completely distinct.
+The exception to this are a handful of words declared by the engine to be used by the system:  'member', 'exclude', 'is', 'api-remap'.
+These words are loaded first as univeral words, from the universal language.
+All languages do not have their own entries for these.

+When multiple dictionaries are loaded and later some words are declared as UNIVERSAL, then the system will share some specific entry (preferring english).
+That word will be visible to any language, have the facts of all languages copied onto its entry, and will have the pointers of the word in each language stored in D->foreignFlags[i] where i is the index of the language being looked for.
+This points to the word in any language NOT selected to be the universal word entry and the language entry still has all the special data bits.
+But all facts will be on the universal word.
+The universal entry knows both what its original language was. all its original properties, as well as that it is now, universal.
+The original facts will be killed.
+The original dictionary entries will be hidden but still exist and can be found when using in-built pos-taggers for those languages.'
+In addition to having D->internalBits & UNIVERSAL_WORD, the universal entry has D->foreignFlags[n].
+And all cross references  NOT made universal will have their words marked D->internalFlags & IS_SUPERCEDED.

+Lookups generally return the universal word, and various routines switch to the appropriate language entry using it when properties in a particular language need to be accessed.

-Variables, concept and topic names, numbers, operators and punctuation are also language agnostic and always visible.
+Variables, concept and topic names, numbers, operators and punctuation are language agnostic and always visible, having a single entry.

 ## Internal data representations
-WORDENTRY has 2 bits in internal bits, which represent which of 4 languages the word is associated with (universal and up to 3 others).
+WORDENTRY has 3 bits in internal bits, which represent which of 8 languages the word is associated with (universal and up to 7 others).
 All dictionary lookup routines only return answers from the current or univeral language.

-FACT also has 2 bits in its flags, representing the same thing.
+FACT also has 3 bits in its flags, representing the same thing.
 This is needed because when facts are written out in pure ascii, any association of a word and its language would be lost.
 Again, code that retrieves facts only finds facts from the current language or universal.
 When facts are created after loading, they are automatically